Research and reports

 If your home is rented, you need to get permission from your landlord to run your business.
 However, the law says that your landlord can’t unreasonably withhold or delay their permission.
 If you own your home, you may need to get permission from your mortgage lender to run your home-based baking business.

-There’s a large number of baking and cake making businesses out there, so you need to think about how you’re going to differentiate yourself.
+There’s a large number of baking businesses out there, so you need to think about how you’re going to differentiate yourself.
 You could specialise in vegan or gluten-free bakes, for instance, or concentrate on children’s party cupcakes or wedding cakes.

 Since cakes are difficult to transport, you need to have a good sense of your local market, as most of your customers need to be close enough for in-person delivery or collection.

 You make a product that looks beautiful, so photographs are key.

 Your website should include important details like what you do, where you’re based, and how people can place an order, and add plenty of mouth-watering photos.